Critical Writing Fellowship

 CRITICAL WRITING FELLOWSHIP

 This paid opportunity provides sustained mentorship, editorial support, and network-building to an early-career art writer or critic.
 Over an 8-month period (April to December 2024) of research, dialogue, and drafting, the Fellow will produce a feature-length text to be published in Momus.
-Two Shortlisted Fellows will also be commissioned to produce texts for publication in Momus.
+Two Shortlisted Fellows are also commissioned to produce texts for publication in Momus.

 This year, mentorship is overseen by writer and critic Jessica Lynne, who says: